 I shouldn’t have been given his age, but I felt profoundly surprised last night hearing about the death of Phillip Roth.

-Surprise, not shock.
-I’m very sorry he’s gone, but he was at the age when such things happen, and he probably had a few extra years over the average.
+Surprise, not a shock.
+I’m very sorry he’s gone.
+He was at the age when such things happen, and he probably had a few extra years over the average.
 It is to be expected.
 The surprise comes as he has appeared just as healthy and intellectually vibrant as ever in the interviews I’ve read with him recently.
 Of course, that means nothing.

 It was that second coming when I really began to immerse myself in his writings.
 I re-read those books, then started on the others.
-I liked some more than others, but across the board I enjoyed the writing, the intellect, and often times the scope of vision.
+I liked some more than others, but across the board, I enjoyed the writing, the intellect, and often the scope of vision.
 He captured things that were real.
-As a bonus a lot of it was pretty edgy too, with a wicked sense of humour at work.
+As a bonus, a lot of it was pretty edgy too, with a wicked sense of humour at work.
 A lot of that stuff became controversial, but I enjoyed it.

 I don’t know if there is a contemporary chronicler like Roth was.
 Sad to see him gone, but glad of his work.